ebmonson/lightningpy/lightning/data/models/BPASS_Cloudy/imf_135_300/README.md

 The spectra have been re-binned to 5 Å from the default 1 Å bins.
 Age bins are given by their centers, except for the first bin, which covers t=0 to 10^6.05 years.

 The Cloudy-processed spectra by default only cover 1-30000 Å and t=0-10^7.5 years.
-I've stitched them together with the corresponding BPASS source models to cover the full 1-100000 Å and t=0-10^11 years.
+They have been stitched together with the corresponding BPASS source models to cover the full 1-100000 Å and t=0-10^11 years.